MaxandreJ/portfolio_documentation/docs/tutorials/callback.md

 Note that this code uses the callback `#!JS multiply_by_two`, which is passed as an argument to the function `#!JS map`.
 Here, the callback is defined using [arrow notation][arrow_notation].

 ??? note "Note on the merits of the imperative and functional styles"
     The imperative and functional styles both have their respective merits.
-The imperative style is more straightforward to understand, while the functional style can allow for more conciseness.
+The imperative style is more straightforward to understand, while the functional style facilitates conciseness.

 [arrow_notation]: https://www.w3schools.com/js/js_arrow_function.asp